Select Dynamic field

 Missoula

-Adventurers can enjoy kayaking, fly-fishing, and hiking along the Clark Fork River, and art lovers can explore the vibrant galleries, live music, and festivals.
+Adventurers can enjoy kayaking, fly-fishing, and hiking along the Clark Fork River and art lovers can explore the vibrant galleries, live music, and festivals.
 There are also many breweries here where you can sip on craft beers.

 Helena

 You can explore the historic Capitol building and its beautiful dome in the city and then take a boat tour through the stunning limestone cliffs of the Missouri River.
-The city is also home to the Cathedral of St. Helena, famous for its grand architecture.
+The city is also home to the Cathedral of St. Helena famous for its grand architecture.

 Bozeman

-This city is perfect for skiing or snowboarding in winter and hiking or mountain biking in summer.
+This city is perfect for skiing or snowboarding in winter, and hiking or mountain biking in summer.
 You can also visit the Museum of the Rockies to understand Montana’s rich dinosaur history and see the largest T. rex skull ever found.

 Fun facts about Montana

 Montana is a state filled with tons of interesting facts.
-Here, we have rounded up 5 we think are the best.
+Here we have rounded up 5 we think are the best.

-2. Montana’s first capital, Bannack, is currently a ghost town.
+1. Montana’s first capital, Bannack, is currently a ghost town.

-3. The antelope, deer, and elk populations in the state outnumber the people.
+2. The antelope (155,279), deer (White-tailed Deer-206,653; Mule Deer-249,758), and elk (175,000) populations in the state almost outnumber the people (1,100,000).

 5. Montana helped save the North American Moose from extinction in the lower 48 states.

-What to do before traveling to Montana?
+What do you need to do before traveling to Montana?

 If you are planning a trip to Montana, there are certain things you should do before you begin the trip.